nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Calendar Panel

 The `CalendarPanel` is the component that displays the calendar graphically, featuring several calendar formats.
-It extends AB3's `UIPart`, replaces `PersonListPanel` and is implemented using the open-source [CalendarFX](https://github.com/dlsc-software-consulting-gmbh/CalendarFX) framework.
+It is read-only, extends AB3's `UIPart`, replaces `PersonListPanel` and is implemented using the open-source [CalendarFX](https://github.com/dlsc-software-consulting-gmbh/CalendarFX) framework.

-The `CalendarPanel` is instantiated in `MainWindow` with a `CalendarView` object.
-The `TaskEntry` class encapsulates all the information of a task, including its description, date, time and tags; by extending the `Entry` class of CalendarFX, it is able to be displayed on the `CalendarView` object.
+The `CalendarPanel` is instantiated in `MainWindow` with a `DateControl` object.
+The `TaskEntry` class encapsulates all the information of a task, including its description, date, time and tags; by extending the `Entry` class of CalendarFX, it is able to be displayed on the `DateControl` object.

 `CalendarPanel` implements the following operations: